yast/yast.github.io/doc/development.md

 ### Maintenance Branches

 In maintenance branches the automatic submissions are disabled by default and a manual request is needed.
-It can be done by simply running of `rake osc:sr` in respective maintenance branch.
+It can be done by simply running `rake osc:sr` in the respective maintenance branch.

 ### Custom Build Service Repository